adzialocha/osc-js/README.md

 ## Installation and Usage

-Recommended installation via npm: `npm install osc-js --save`.
+Recommended installation via npm: `npm install osc-js --save` or yarn `yarn add osc-js`.

 Import the library `const OSC = require('osc-js')` or add the script `lib/osc.browser.js` or `lib/osc.browser.min.js` (minified version) for usage in a browser.